freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 #### List Spacing

-Should you choose not to display any list markers, you may notice there still remains extra spacing in front of the list items.
-To override the default padding or margin of lists, one solution is to set `margin` and/or `padding` on the `ol` or `ul` element to `0`, or to whatever amount spacing that is preferred.
+You may notice extra spacing in front of the list items when `list-style-type` is set to `none`.
+Setting `padding` to `0` (or whatever spacing is preferred) on the list element will override this default padding.

 > ```css
 > /* css */